rawls238/PlanOut.js/README.md

 ## Comparison with Reference Implementation

 PlanOut.js provides an implementation of all PlanOut features (including the experiment class, interpreter, and namespaces).
+The underlying randomization ops in the JavaScript implementation return different results for efficiency reasons.
+If you are using PlanOut cross-platform and want to enable compatibility mode then you can enable it by calling ```ExperimentSetup.toggleCompatibleHash(true)```.

 ##Usage